Get insider access

 1. Best ASUS Monitor

-The ASUS ROG Swift OLED PG27AQDM is the best monitor from ASUS we've tested, and because it's a gaming monitor, it's also the best ASUS gaming monitor.
-It's a fantastic gaming display that combines outstanding picture quality with high-end performance, and it'll please even the most competitive gamers.
-It has a high 240Hz refresh rate, FreeSync variable refresh (VRR) support, and G-SYNC compatibility to reduce screen tearing.
+The ASUS ROG Swift OLED PG27AQDM is the best monitor from ASUS we've tested.
+It's fantastic for PC gaming, and it combines outstanding picture quality with high-end performance, pleasing even the most competitive gamers.
+It has a high 240Hz refresh rate, FreeSync VRR support, and G-SYNC compatibility to reduce screen tearing.
 This means you can play games at a high refresh rate, and with a near-instantaneous response time, motion looks smooth.

-Its 1440p resolution has good enough pixel density to see details in your games, and its OLED panel makes it a fantastic choice for dark room gaming.
-It displays deep and inky blacks in dark rooms without any blooming, so content with dark scenes looks amazing.
-It has its problems, though, as you need to update it to the latest firmware to get the lowest input lag and best HDR performance, but it works well once you update it.
-It isn't the only OLED from ASUS, as they also have the ASUS ROG Swift OLED PG42UQ, a 42-inch, 4k OLED that costs more than the PG27AQDM.
+Its 1440p resolution has good enough pixel density to see details in your games, and its OLED panel makes it a fantastic choice for dark room gaming as it displays deep and inky blacks in dark rooms without any blooming.
+It has its problems, though, as you'll need to update it to the latest firmware to get the lowest input lag and best HDR performance, but it works well once you update it.
+It isn't the only OLED from ASUS, as they also have the ASUS ROG Swift OLED PG32UCDM coming out in 2024.
+It has a QD-OLED panel for better picture quality and a higher 4k resolution for sharper images, but it also costs more than the PG27AQDM.

 See our review